qred/qred-mcp-proxy/README.md

 3. **Security at Scale**: Need for centralized authentication, logging, and access control across multiple backend services
 4. **Developer Experience**: Simplifying the complexity of OAuth flows while maintaining security standards

-**Solution Architecture**: The OAuth sidecar acts as an intelligent authentication proxy that adapts to each client's capabilities, providing a unified, secure gateway to MCP services.
+**Solution Architecture**: The OAuth sidecar acts as an intelligent authentication proxy that provides a unified, secure gateway to MCP services through Dynamic Client Registration.

 ### Why do we need an OAuth sidecar